ShohamWeiss/ShohamWeiss/README.md

-- 👋 Hi, I’m @ShohamWeiss
+## 👋 Hi, I’m @ShohamWeiss
 - 👀 I’m interested in Deep Learning and Reinforcement Learning Projects.
-I'm also interested in physics and robotics.
+I'm also interested in Physics and Robotics.
-- 🌱 I’m currently getting my masters in Artificial Intelligence at the University of North Texas
+- 🌱 I’m currently getting my Masters in Artificial Intelligence at the University of North Texas
 - 💞️ I’m looking to collaborate on Deep Learning and Reinforcement Learning projects.
 - 📫 How to reach me: shohamweiss@gmail.com
 - ➡️ Check out my [personal website](https://shohamweiss.github.io/)